Guide to Driving in France

 The vehicle registration document in your name will suffice, but if you have only recently purchased the vehicle, and it has yet to be registered in your name, you will need an invoice with the details of the seller on it.

-No VAT is payable or customs declaration necessary if you are bringing your existing car into France from within the EU.
+No VAT is payable or customs declaration necessary if you are bringing your existing car/vehicle into France from within the EU.

 Only where it is a new car (defined as being owned less than six months or under 6,000km), being imported is there a potential VAT implication in France:

-If you are non-resident and you import a new car on which no VAT has been paid (you purchased tax-free with a view to registration in France) then you will need to pay VAT in France.
+If you are non-resident (but becoming resident) and you import a new car on which no VAT has been paid (you purchased tax-free with a view to registration in France) then you will need to pay VAT (20%) in France.
+If you have paid VAT in the country of origin, you will need to seek reimbursement from them.

 If you are already resident in France you will pay VAT in France on new car purchased elsewhere in the EU.
 You need to ensure you buy 'tax-free' in the country of origin.

-Nevertheless, in ALL cases you will need to obtain a certificate (quitus fiscal) from your local tax office in France (Centre Des Impôts) confirming VAT tax clearance for the vehicle.
-You will need to produce:
+Nevertheless, you will need to obtain a tax certificate from your local tax office in France confirming VAT tax clearance for the vehicle.

 - your existing vehicle registration certificate,